SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04a-ScalingUp-python.md

 ![fig 4](https://raw.githubusercontent.com/OSGConnect/tutorial-ScalingUp-Python/master/Images/Slide3.png)

 We can still use a slightly modified version of job description file from the previous example to supply multiple arguments.
-The modified job description file is available in `Example2` directory and take look at the end of job description file `ScalingUp-PythonCals.submit`:
+The modified job description file is available in the `Example2` directory.
+Move into that directory and take look at the end of job description file `ScalingUp-PythonCals.submit`:

     $ cd ../Example2
     $ cat  ScalingUp-PythonCals.submit